Senate panel probes holiday meltdown at Southwest Airlines

 “We know this won’t be the last snowstorm to hit this country.
 So let’s figure why Southwest’s operations collapsed and what needs to change so this never happens again on Southwest or any other airline,” said the committee chair, Maria Cantwell, D-Wash.

-Republicans and a lobbyist for the airline industry used the hearing to argue against proposals to impose new regulations on airlines, such as expanding compensation for delayed flights and limiting airline fees.
+Republicans and a lobbyist for the airline industry used the hearing to argue against proposals — including ones that President Joe Biden promoted this week in his state of the union speech — to impose new regulations on airlines, such as expanding compensation for delayed flights and limiting airline fees.

 Southwest and other airlines were hit by a winter storm on Dec.
 21, but Southwest failed to recover when other carriers did.
 The breakdown has cost the airline more than $1 billion.